After the Concordat of 1802, great missions were preached in France as urged by Pope Pius VII in order to restore the faith and renew Christian life.

 The order, given in August by the powers that be to the Fathers of the Faith to leave the diocese of Amiens, interrupted Julie’s missionary activity.

-Finding herself at Saint-Valery-sur Somme facing this endless expanse of water, Julie must certainly have remembered the vision she received on February 2, 1806, knowing that her daughters would one day go across the seas.
+Julie must certainly have remembered this endless expanse of water at Saint-Valery-sur Somme at the moment of the vision she received on February 2, 1806, knowing that her daughters would one day go across the seas.
 This was confirmed for her by Monsignor de Broglie at the time of her arrival in Ghent in 1807 (in spite of the strong opposition she received at the time from the bishop of Amiens and the superior of the community in Amiens, Father de Sambucy, who did not understand her point of view): “No, Mère Julie, you are not made to stay in a single diocese.”

 Does this not connect us to the Gospel message: “Go into all the world and preach the gospel to every creature.”
 Mk.
 16:15